maxfischer2781/asyncstdlib/docs/index.rst

 assume sole ownership of the iterators passed to them.
 Passed in async iterators are guaranteed to :py:meth:`~agen.aclose` as soon as the :py:mod:`asyncstdlib` async iterator itself is cleaned up.
-Use :py:func:`asyncstdlib.asynctools.borrow` to prevent automatic cleanup, and :py:func:`asyncstdlib.asynctools.scoped_iter` to safely guarantee cleanup yourself.
+Use :py:func:`~asyncstdlib.asynctools.borrow` to prevent automatic cleanup, and :py:func:`~asyncstdlib.asynctools.scoped_iter` to guarantee cleanup in custom code.

 .. _PEP 533: https://www.python.org/dev/peps/pep-0533/